-For 20 years, Stable Strides Farm has been helping hundreds of adults, children and now military Veterans.
+For 20 years, Stable Strides Farm has been helping hundreds of adults and children.
 We are an award-winning program, grateful to have the opportunity to share our world with you.
 Therapeutic horseback riding can benefit a wide range of disabilities.
 Physical, emotional, social and cognitive challenges can be improved through the unique relationship between horse and rider.

 All of our coaches are certified through PATH Intl.
 Our horses are carefully selected and evaluated.
 They are exceptionally sensitive to their riders and love their jobs.
 We are so fortunate to have these gifted horses thanks to the amazing generosity of their former owners.